sciZer0/7/v/README.md

 More importantly, the greatest values in the Universe are not the fixed-supply tokens, but the decreasing-supply tokens.

-A Decreasing-Supply, permissionless, decentralized, layer-1 Token is the thing our civilization has never known and felt before — it is fundamentally even better than digital gold or digital diamonds.
+A Decreasing-Supply, permissionless, decentralized Token is the thing our civilization has never known and felt before — it is fundamentally even better than digital gold or digital diamonds.

 <b>About Fundamental Problems of Bitcoin </b>